-Nobody has the ability to see into the future or to know for sure what the lasting effects of an injury may be.
+Nobody can predict the future or know for sure what the lasting effects of an injury may be.

 Common Work-Related Injuries

-One of the most common work-related injuries are those to the back.
-These are also the types of injuries that can have a lasting effect on an injured persons quality of life.
-Most will need ongoing care if not for months, then for years after the accident to help alleviate pain and restore function to the area.
-These are also the types of injuries that a workers’ compensation insurance company will fight hard to avoid having to pay.
+One of the most common work-related injuries is back injuries.
+These types of injuries can have a lasting effect on an injured person’s quality of life.
+Most will need ongoing care, if not for months, then for years after the accident, to help alleviate pain and restore function to the area.
+Workers’ compensation insurance companies fight hard to avoid having to pay for these types of injuries.

 Who Pays for Future Medical Care?

-The Labor and Industrial Relations Commission has been clear in their decisions regarding future medical care.
-As in the case of a Missouri nursing home employee who injured her back while lifting a patient, the commission finds that so long as there is medical evidence to support the possible need for further treatment, the employer is obligated to pay for it.
+The Labor and Industrial Relations Commission has been clear in its decisions regarding future medical care.
+In the case of a Missouri nursing home employee who injured her back while lifting a patient, the commission found that as long as there is medical evidence to support the possible need for further treatment, the employer is obligated to pay for it.

-In the case of the nurse, the commission ordered that future treatment included but was not limited to, ongoing doctor appointments for the treatment of the pain, prescription pain medications, and any recommended treatments or therapies.
-The employer in this case appealed, stating that it was impossible to know the extent of treatment that would be needed.
+In the case of the nurse, the commission ordered that future treatment included, but was not limited to, ongoing doctor appointments for the treatment of the pain, prescription pain medications, and any recommended treatments or therapies.
+In this case, the employer appealed, stating that it was impossible to know the extent of treatment that would be needed.
 The court cited expert medical opinion and noted that while they were aware that all named medical options may not be relevant, the employee still had a right to them if needed.

 The Need For Medical Testimony

-The key factor in these types of cases is a Missouri workers’ compensation attorney who can help provide the medical testimony needed.
-Workers’ compensation cases often rely on such testimony in order to prove the need for medical treatment or to determine the extent of a disability.
-The court will leave it up to the discretion of the treating physician as to the type of medical care the patient receives, but will order that the employer continue to pay for it.
+The key factor in these cases is a Missouri workers’ compensation attorney who can help provide the necessary medical testimony.
+Workers’ compensation cases often rely on such testimony to prove the need for medical treatment or to determine the extent of a disability.
+The court will leave it up to the discretion of the treating physician as to the type of medical care the patient receives but will order that the employer continue to pay for it.